Friday Charts: Beer, Earnings, Recessions and Peak Oil Nonsense

 I’m sure I’ve angered somebody today.
 But spare me the vitriol.
 Instead, send me a well-informed and articulated response about why I’m wrong.

-While you’re at it, let us know what you think of this weekly column – or any of our recent work at Wall Street Daily – by sending an email to email@example.com or leaving a comment on our website.
+While you’re at it, let us know what you think of this weekly column – or any of our recent work at Wall Street Daily – through our feedback form or by leaving a comment at the bottom of this page.
 Better yet, get your friends to weigh in by sharing this article on Facebook, Twitter, Google Plus or LinkedIn.

 Ahead of the tape,